 Republican nominee for governor in Florida Ron DeSantis, who recently faced criticism for making what many deemed a racist remark towards his opponent Andrew Gillum, was listed as an administrator of the page earlier this week, but was no longer listed after media began asking questions about his association with the page.

-Richard Hernandez, a spokesman for the Tarkanian campaign, said shortly after 2 p.m.
-Thursday that the candidate was at a meeting Thursday could not be reached.
+Hernandez, the spokesman for Tarkanian’s campaign, said shortly after 2 p.m.
+Thursday that the candidate was at a meeting Thursday and could not be reached.
 Hernandez said he wasn’t aware of the page and hadn’t “heard anything about it.”